Fix Windows Update Error 0x80070032 (Request Not Supported)

 #Frequently Asked Questions

 Error 0x80070032 means “The request is not supported.”
-In Windows Update context, it indicates the update engine attempted an operation the system cannot complete, usually because Windows Recovery Environment is disabled or system files are corrupted.
+It usually means Windows Recovery Environment is disabled or system files are corrupted.

 Enabling WinRE takes 1-2 minutes.
 SFC and DISM scans take 20-40 minutes.
-Most cases are fixed within 1 hour.
-In-place upgrades take 60-90 minutes but fix 95% of persistent errors.
+Most cases resolve within 1 hour total.
+In-place upgrades take 60-90 minutes but fix many persistent errors that nothing else resolves.